sauravraghuvanshi/Awsome-Serverless/Section 2-Understanding AWS Lambda to Run & Scale your code/README.md

 ### Components of AWS Lambda:-
 1. A **Lambda Function** is compiled of your own code that you want to execute
 2. **Event Source** are AWS services that can be used to trigger your Lambda functions
-3. **Downstream** are resources that are required during the execution of your Lambda fuction(that maybe SNS or SQS)
+3. **Downstream** are resources that are required during the execution of your Lambda function(that maybe SNS or SQS)
 4. **Log Streams** help to identify issues and trubleshoot issues with your Lambda function

+### Different Policies:-
+1. **Role Execution Policies:-** It determines what resources the function role has access to when the function is being run.
+2. **Function Policies:-** It defines which AWS resources are allowed to invoke your function.

 ## Demo: Creating a Lambda Function:-